 Two key television series, Hack and Gilmore Girls, would propel Czuchry’s early career towards leading man status.
 While playing swindling thief Jamie Farrel on the series Hack from 2003-2004, Matt was able to hone his craft by learning from the show’s stars Drama Desk Award winner David Morse and Emmy® winner Andre Braugher.
 His work on Hack readied Czuchry for his breakout performance on the critically acclaimed hit Gilmore Girls.
 From 2005-2007 Matt embodied the role of billionaire newspaper heir Logan Huntzberger.
-For his work on the beloved series, Czuchry would go on to be nominated for three Teen Choice awards while gaining press in countless magazines and popularity on television sets across the globe.
+For his work on the beloved series, Czuchry would go on to be nominated for three Teen Choice Awards while gaining press in countless magazines and popularity on television sets across the globe.

-Matt Czuchry’s seven seasons as Cary Agos on CBS Television’s The Good Wife (2009-2016) firmly established him as a leading man and a rising star while also earning him prestigious recognition from both The Hollywood Reporter and Variety’s annual Emmy® Contenders lists in 2015; and prior to these honors Czuchry won the Entertainment Weekly Best Supporting Actor EWwy Award (2011), received nominations for three consecutive SAG Ensemble Awards (2009-2011), and also garnered the highest praises from numerous critics such as David Hiltbrand of The Philadelphia Inquirer who wrote “Czuchry may be the best young actor on TV.”
+Czuchry’s seven seasons as Cary Agos on CBS Television’s The Good Wife (2009-2016) firmly established him as a leading man and a rising star while also earning him prestigious recognition from both The Hollywood Reporter and Variety’s annual Emmy® Contenders lists in 2015; and prior to these honors Czuchry won the Entertainment Weekly Best Supporting Actor EWwy Award (2011), received nominations for three consecutive SAG Ensemble Awards (2009-2011), and also garnered the highest praises from numerous critics such as David Hiltbrand of The Philadelphia Inquirer who wrote “Czuchry may be the best young actor on TV.”
 Matt Richenthal of TV Fanatic further affirmed those sentiments by stating, “Cary is played brilliantly by Czuchry with the right combination of swagger, confidence, and vulnerability.”
-Matt’s tireless dedication to his craft on The Good Wife and over the course of his career led to a defining performance on one of TV’s best shows while working alongside multiple-award winners Archie Panjabi, Christine Baranski, Julianna Margulies, Chis Noth, Josh Charles, Alan Cumming, Michael J. Fox, Matthew Perry, and F. Murry Abraham.
+Matt’s tireless dedication to his craft on The Good Wife and over the course of his career led to a defining performance on one of TV’s best shows while working alongside multiple-award winners Archie Panjabi, Christine Baranski, Julianna Margulies, Chis Noth, Josh Charles, Alan Cumming, Michael J. Fox, Matthew Perry, and F. Murray Abraham.

 - Gilmore Girls: A Year In The Life, 2016.